sagemath/trac_to_gh/Issue 6678.md

 # Issue 6678: new experimental package for pynifti and dependencies

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6678

 Original creator: mhampton